 where $\mathcal{D}_t$ is the generated dataset of images $x$ and labels $y$, $\hat{\mathcal{D}}_t$ is the collection of images $x$ and predictions $\hat{y}(x)$ on the images $x$ using the considered model, $|\mathcal{D}_t|$ is the number of elements in $\mathcal{D}_t$, i.e. the total number of labels or images.

 We consider a fully Gaussian HMNN with $\mu = m_{t-1}$, to encourage a strong memory on the previous posterior.
-The evolving in time NN is composed by the vectorize image as input, two hidden layers with 100 rectified linear units and a softmax layer on 10 classes as output, and we consider a cross entropy loss function.
+The evolving in-time NN is composed of the vectorized image as input, two hidden layers with 100 rectified linear units and a softmax layer on 10 classes as output, and we consider a cross-entropy loss function.
 The Variational DropConnect technique is again applied to the internal linear layers of the network only.
-The parameters $\alpha \in \{0.25, 0.5, 0.75, 1\}$ and $p \in \{0.25, 0.5, 0.75, 1\}$ are selected through the validation set (using the metric \eqref{eq:metric_evolving}) while the other parameters are: $\pi= 0.5, -\log(\sigma)= 2, -\log(c) = 4, \gamma= 10^{-3}, N=1$.
-We also tried other values for $\pi, \sigma, c, \gamma, N$ but we do not experience significant changes in terms of performances.
-We try all the possible combinations of $\alpha, p$ and we train on the generated training set for $19$ time steps and $100$ epochs per each $\mathcal{D}_t$.
+The parameters $\alpha \in \{0.25, 0.5, 0.75, 1\}$ and $\gamma^v \in \{0.25, 0.5, 0.75, 1\}$ are selected through the validation set (using metric \eqref{eq:metric_evolving}) while the other parameters are: $\phi= 0.5, -\log(\sigma)= 2, -\log(c) = 4, l= 10^{-3}, N=1$.
+We also tried other values for $\phi, \sigma, c, l, N$ but we did not experience significant changes in terms of performance.
+We try all the possible combinations of $\alpha, l$ and we train on the generated training set for $19$ time steps and $100$ epochs per each $\mathcal{D}_t$.
 Remark that a single $\mathcal{D}_t$ is a collection of images and labels and it can be seen as a whole dataset itself.